Music in the movement against apartheid: Background and origins

-There was significant resistance to this system, both within and outside South Africa.
+This system faced significant resistance both within and outside South Africa.
 Opposition outside the country often took the form of boycotts of South Africa.
 Within the country, resistance ranged from loosely organised groups to tightly knit ones, and from non-violent protests to armed opposition from the African National Congress.
-Through this entire process, music played a large role in the resistance.
+Music played a large role in this resistance.
 Music had been used in South Africa to protest racial segregation before apartheid began in 1948.
-The ANC had been founded in 1912, and would begin and end its meetings with its anthem "Nkosi Sikelel' iAfrika", an early example of music in the resistance to racial segregation.
-Another such example was "iLand Act" by R. T. Caluza, which protested the Native Land Act, and was also adopted as an anthem by the ANC.
-Commentator Michela Vershbow has written that the music of the movement against apartheid and racial segregation "reflected [the] widening gap" between different racial groups and was also an attempt "to communicate across it".
-Music in South Africa had begun to have explicitly political overtones in the 1930s, as musicians tried to include African elements in their recordings and performances to make political statements.
-In the 1940s, artists had begun to use music to criticise the state, not directly in response to racial segregation, but as a response to persecution of artists.
+The ANC, founded in 1912, would begin and end its meetings with its anthem "Nkosi Sikelel' iAfrika", an early example of music in the resistance to racial segregation.
+R. T. Caluza's "iLand Act", which protested the Native Land Act, was also adopted as an anthem by the ANC.
+Commentator Michela Vershbow writes that the music of the movement against apartheid and racial segregation "reflected [the] widening gap" between racial groups and was also an attempt "to communicate across it".
+Music in South Africa began to have explicitly political overtones in the 1930s, as musicians tried to include African elements in their recordings and performances to make political statements.
+In the 1940s, artists began to use music to criticise the state, not directly in response to racial segregation, but as a response to persecution of artists.
 Artists did not see their music as being directly political: Miriam Makeba would state "people say I sing politics, but what I sing is not politics, it is the truth".